 The contrasting colour combination taps into the psychology of colours and complements the design elements on the landing page.
 You get the idea right.
 The colour schemes used for CTA represent the brand’s values and make an instant connection with users.

 Always keep visitors in mind every time you create a CTA.
 The goal of a CTA should be to grab a visitor’s attention and guide them towards a specific action.
 Ultimately, a visitor should easily spot the CTA.
 Now, keeping the button shape consistent and visible will optimise your CTAs for conversion.
 Keep the button minimal and simple.
-Something along the lines of the rectangular or rounded shape will work like a charm.
+Something along the lines of a rectangular or rounded shape will work like a charm.
 These shapes may work differently depending on the design of your website.
-As a rule of thumb, there are lots of eCommerce rectangular shapes in CTAs and you can’t go wrong with them.
+As a rule of thumb, rectangular shapes in CTAs are the go-to option and you can’t go wrong with them.

-This is actually the oldest trick in the box for marketers everywhere irrespective of what they are selling.
+This is the oldest trick in the book for marketers everywhere, irrespective of what they are selling.
 If you can show a deadline or limited deal message on your landing page, it can go a long way in influencing the buying decision of visitors.
 It is such a simple yet often overlooked aspect of advertising.
-Using power words like “Now”, “Limited” and “Hurry” are known for triggering responses from visitors.
+Using powerful words like “Now”, “Limited” and “Hurry” are known for triggering responses from visitors.

-Top Tip: Here some proven messaging hacks that will help you convert:
+Top Tip: Here are some proven messaging hacks that will help you convert:

 Only 2 Items Left in Stock

 Deal Ends Soon